pmalaia/post-react-app/README.md

 - add/remove posts
 - sort
 - search
+- set posts limit
 - see loader
+- use infinite scroll
+- log in and log out

 ### CSS and libraries

 - react-transition-group to animate movements of the list items